Luca-Blum/voxelmorph_mermaid/README.md

 A conda environment is provided in the file environment.yml.
 You can activate it by using

-conda env create --name seminar -f environment.yml
+conda env create --name seminar_final -f environment.yml

-This setups all dependencies except [HD-BET](https://github.com/MIC-DKFZ/HD-BET) and [intensity-normalization](https://github.com/jcreinhold/intensity-normalization) which should be installed like described in the corresponding linked repositories.
+This setups all dependencies except [HD-BET](https://github.com/MIC-DKFZ/HD-BET)  which should be installed like described in the corresponding linked repositories.